 If the bacteria in your mouth has developed into tartar, we will thoroughly clean the pockets between the gum and teeth and remove the plaque and tartar.
-Then the surface of your teeth will be smoothed in order to help the gum tissue heal and re-attach to your teeth properly.
+Then the surface of your teeth will be smoothed with scaling and root planing in order to help the gum tissue heal and re-attach to your teeth properly.
 Antibiotics and prescription strength mouthwash may be prescribed to help treat any significant infections.

 If your disease is advanced, then it may be necessary to help regenerate bone and tissue that have been destroyed using a graft procedure.
 This can help new, healthy tissue grow and strengthen tooth support to help prevent tooth loss.

 This surgical procedure reduces the space between the teeth and gums, where severe periodontal disease has caused extreme damage to the bone and jaw structure.
 Minimizing this space can prevent further damage and tooth loss.